Star Wars: The Force Unleashed: PlayStation 3, Xbox 360 and PC

-The Force Unleashed received mixed to fairly positive reviews.
+The Force Unleashed received mixed reviews.
 Electronic Gaming Monthly said the game is "ambitious--yet dissatisfying"; however, GameSpot said the game "gets more right than it does wrong".
 GameSpot said the PC port of the game retained all of the game's strengths and weaknesses, but that the port failed to take advantage of the PC platform.

 GameSpot called the game's story "more intimate and more powerful" than the Star Wars franchise's prequel trilogy; X-Play identified the game's story as one of the game's "few bright spots" and said the game's visuals successfully convey Star Wars "classic used universe" feel.
 GamePro and GameSpot praised the game's art and physics, and GamePro also commended Starkiller's "cool powers".
 IGN praised the game's voice acting, particularly Witwer's performance as Starkiller.
 The Washington Times identified Mark Griskey's soundtrack as "another star" of the game, and Tracksounds called it "the most entertaining Star Wars score since Return of the Jedi".
 Time called The Force Unleashed the seventh best video game of 2008.
 The game received GameSpot's 2008 award for Best Use of a Creative License and was nominated for Best Voice Acting.
 Gaming Target selected the game as one of their "40 Games We'll Still Be Playing From 2008".